linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 7 - Applied Portfolio Management/Chapter 24 - Portfolio Performance Evaluation.md

 (1 + r _ {G}) ^ {2 0} = (1 + r _ {1}) (1 + r _ {2}) \dots (1 + r _ {2 0})
 $$

-The right-hand side of this equation is the compounded final value of a  $1 investment earning the 20 annual rates of return.
-The left-hand side is the compounded value of a$ 1 investment earning  $r_G$  each year.
+The right-hand side of this equation is the compounded final value of a  \$1 investment earning the 20 annual rates of return.
+The left-hand side is the compounded value of a\$ 1 investment earning  $r_G$  each year.
 We solve for  $1 + r_G$  as

 $$
 1 + r _ {G} = \left[ (1 + r _ {1}) (1 + r _ {2}) \dots (1 + r _ {2 0}) \right] ^ {1 / 2 0}